 There are two different types of routines that will benefit you in helping kick the Sunday night anxiety to the curb.
 First, craft a routine specifically designed for the evening before you return to work.
 The routine should be specific, measurable, and clear.
 Choose a few tasks that you repeat, in the same order, at this point in your week every week.
 Whether that occurs on Sunday like a traditional business week schedule or you have a more flexible work week, this routine will be the same every time.

 Another type of routine that will benefit you in banishing Sunday scaries is a daily routine.
-Waking at the same time each day, preparing for bed at the same time each day and having the same general routine to prepare for these transitions can ensure you feel more grounded and confident in what’s coming next, even if you’re not feeling it.
+Such as waking at the same time each day and preparing for bed at the same time each day.
+Having this routine can ensure you feel more grounded and confident in what’s coming next.
+Even if you’re not feeling it.

 Get enough sleep